NextechSystems/selectapidocspub/source/includes/_slot.md

 ### *Search*
 Searches for all slots matching the given search criteria.
 See [https://www.hl7.org/fhir/search.html](https://www.hl7.org/fhir/search.html) for instructions on formatting search criteria.
 Only free slots are currently returned from the search.
 A slot is returned for each practitioner/location combination.

-The number of days searched is determined by the start data parameters passed it.
+The number of days searched is determined by the start date parameters passed it.
 If no less than operators are passed in, the search will default to 45 days.
-The maximum number of days in the search criteria is limited to 60 days.
+The maximum number of days in the search criteria cannot exceed 60 days.

 #### HTTP Request
 `GET /Slot?{parameters}`